 They are struggling to make progress with their learning despite appropriate in class differentiation

-We are very proud of all we do to support pupils who attend Scared Heart Catholic High School with SEND.
+We are very proud of all we do to support pupils who attend Sacred Heart Catholic High School with SEND.
 Pupils have access to a full range of educational and pastoral support to ensure they make excellent progress and feel happy and fulfilled at school.

 These webpages are intended to give you general information regarding the ways in which we ensure we support all of our pupils with SEND, in order that they can realise their potential.
 It may not list every skill, resource and technique we use to achieve this as these are continually developed and we try to modify our provision to meet the needs of individual pupils.

-If you would like further information about what we offer here at Sacred Heart Catholic High School for students with SEND, then please do not hesitate to contact the SENCo Mrs N Swan directly on: 01912751931.
+If you would like further information about what we offer here at Sacred Heart Catholic High School for students with SEND, then please do not hesitate to contact the SENDCo Mrs N Swan directly on: 01912751931.